 In 1964, King was hired as Assistant Director of the Seattle Urban League.
 Over the next three years, he worked on a variety of issues related to education, housing, and welfare; drafted the original funding proposal for Model Cities; and supported Director Ed Pratt’s effort to transform the Urban League into a more activist organization.
 In 1967, Walt Hundley recruited King from the Urban League to oversee the Central Area Motivation Program’s (CAMP) Action Education Centers (AEC).
 The AEC staged controversial grassroots community education programs that sought to challenge racism, facilitate dialog, and promote awareness of African American history.
 When AEC funding was cut after just one year, Hundley, who had left CAMP to lead Seattle’s Model Cities Program, hired King to serve as his Employment and Economic Development Coordinator.
 Years later, King wrote a brief history of CAMP in 1990.

-Ivan King shared his memories about Christian Socialism, the Red Scare, Seattle's Civil Rights movement, and the War on Poverty with Trevor Griffey on May 25, 2006.
-To the right are streaming-video excerpts of the interview.
+Ivan King shared his memories about Christian Socialism, the Red Scare, Seattle’s Civil Rights movement, and the War on Poverty with Trevor Griffey on May 25, 2006.
 Work on this interview was made possible by a grant from 4Culture/King County Lodging Tax.